mteillet/PyVexr/README.md

 - [ ] Infos menu
 - [ ] Option to add neighbouring shots even after the first ones have been loaded
 - [ ] DPX (10 bit) read support
-- [ ] Load and save the PyVexr playlist directly in order to save viewing sessions containing multiple shots
 - [ ] Multiple versions on each shot in order to compare them easily
 - [ ] Picker to get values from specific pixels